 Moorpark College Financial Aid is open and here to meet all student needs.
 We recommend you regularly check your MyVCCCD student portal for updates or changes to your financial aid.

 We offer programs and services to help meet some of your educational costs.
 Financial aid applications are accepted throughout the academic year but we encourage you to apply as soon as possible.

 The Financial Aid Office is comprised of dedicated financial aid professionals committed to serving students and provide them information to secure the necessary financial resources to meet their educational objectives.
 Financial aid awards are subject to availability of funds, eligibility for funds, enrollment status and financial need.

 Provide student centered service, information, and identify financing options to students seeking financial assistance

 Maintain efforts to minimize the student loan default rate

-Identify, outreach to, and increase both financial aid participation and student access to locally defined un-served and under-served student populations
+Identify, outreach to, and increase both financial aid participation and student access to locally defined un-served, under-served, and DI student populations

 Increase awareness on campus and at local high schools of financial aid

 Students who attend an application assistance session will be able to identify financial aid resources for which they may qualify, know the importance of applying early, learn how to complete & submit applications, and meet deadlines.